 1. Standard Recipe Format

 The standard recipe format is the most widely used and recognized structure.
 It presents a separate ingredient list followed by step-by-step instructions, making it easy to scan and follow.
-This format works well for cookbooks, food blogs, and recipe websites because of its clarity and efficiency.
+This format works well for cookbooks, food blogs, and recipe websites because of it’s clear and efficient.

 Best For: